krasimir/simpre/README.md

 </script>
 ```

 This will highlight the code between line 2 and 8 including.
 After that the code at line 10.
+You can also set a value of `!2-8,10` (notice the `!` in the beginning).
+This will trigger the first highlighting automatically.

 In some cases you may need to implement a custom logic for your slide.
 If that's the case use the following data attributes attached to your `<section>` tag: